Hike in California’s best-kept secret

 Catalina Camino is a series of hikes to explore the beauty of Santa Catalina Island and train for your next pilgrimage.
-It includes 8 stages, culminating in an 8-day, 7-night walking adventure across the island.
-We’ll cover a total of 150 miles from start to finish, the equivalent of walking from Astorga to Santiago de Compostela.
+It includes 8 stages, beginning with 5 day-hikes and culminating in a 7-day, 6-night walking adventure across the island.
+We’ll cover a total of 112 miles from start to finish, the equivalent of walking from Villafranca del Bierzo to Santiago de Compostela.

 You’ll get a stamp for each of the 8 stages, just like on the Camino de Santiago.

 - Intro to Catalina

 - East End

 - Two Harbors

 NEW!
 March 17-20, 2024.
 Experience a 4-day hiking excursion based out of Two Harbors, on the remote west end of the island.
 We’ll cover 30+ miles.
 Limited to 7 adventurers.
 Email support@KarinKiser.com for details.

 THE BACKSTORY: When one door closes, another door opens.
 Unable to travel to Spain during the global events of 2020-21, I started a Camino-from-home, spending as much time outdoors as possible taking long walks in the neighborhood and exploring remote areas of town.
 Then I remembered Catalina.
 I trained for my first Camino in the hills of Santa Catalina Island more than a decade ago.
 Those hills were calling me back.
 During the height of global uncertainty, I spent several months on the island and became reacquainted with the charm of Avalon and the beauty of the interior.
 Living there gave me the inside scoop to what makes Catalina unique.
 I decided to share Catalina’s treasures with other walker-adventurers.
 Hence, Catalina Camino was born.